ysbaddaden/earl/SPEC.md

 the supervisor itself is asked to stop, or recycled/restarted, which will stop or recycle/restart all supervised agents.

-Since `Earl::Supervisor` recycles agents, the monitored agents must to implement the `#reset` hook to return themselves into their starting state.
+Since `Earl::Supervisor` recycles agents, the monitored agents must implement the `#reset` hook to return themselves into their starting state.

 - `#monitor(agent)`

   Tells the supervisor to monitor an *agent*.
 Agents must be registered while the supervisor is still in its starting state.
-Raises an `ArgumentError` exception if the supervisor has already been started.
+Raises an `ArgumentError` exception if the supervisor or the agent to monitor has already been started.

 #### Example